yarden/MISO/docs/source/index.rst

 Installation
 ============

 The primary version of MISO is called ``fastmiso`` -- which is written in a combination of Python and the C programming language.
-This version is approximately 60-100x faster than the older Python-only version of MISO, which is no longer supported.
-To install ``fastmiso``, see section :ref:`installing-fastmiso`.

 To install MISO, either download one of the stable releases (see :ref:`releases`) or install the latest version from our GitHub repository.
 See below for detailed installation instructions.